SteveLoumakis/AD-Account-Modification/README.md

 # AD-Account-Modification
-COnverts disabled users to inactive with O365 Licenses and moves them to specific OU, Groups etc.
+Converts disabled users to inactive with O365 Licenses and moves them to specific OU, Groups etc.